Sustainable Electronics Initiative: Symposia and workshops

 In 2009, SEI hosted "Truth, Tragedy, and Transformation of E-Waste," the first free public talk in a lecture series presented by the Institute of Natural Resource Sustainability at the University of Illinois at Urbana-Champaign.
 Willie Cade, the founder and CEO of PC Rebuilders and Recyclers (PCRR) gave a lecture focusing on the current e-waste problems and how refurbishing can help alleviate the current e-waste problem.
-Cade also spoke about current assumptions with regards to e-waste and their possible inaccuracies.
+Cade also spoke about current assumptions with regard to e-waste and their possible inaccuracies.
 In addition, free cell phone recycling was offered to attendees of the event, with proceeds going to local nonprofits.

 Design for Energy and the Environment was the first annual symposium hosted by SEI, which included presentations from representatives from industry, government agencies, and academia.
 Topics of the symposium include: education, materials and design, life cycle analysis, policies, design for end-of-life, and electronics recovery.
 In addition, the symposium will include keynote speakers from the United States Environmental Protection Agency (EPA), Dell, and Walmart.
 The symposium welcomes designers, manufacturers, chemists, electrical engineers, government representatives, and all others.